wikimedia/eventmetrics/README.md

    * `APP_LOGGED_IN_USER` is used to mock the current user, instead of going through OAuth.
      Must be a valid Wikimedia username.
 2. Run `composer install`.
-3. Open a tunnel to the WMF databases: `./bin/console toolforge:ssh`.
+3. Open a tunnel to the WMF databases: `symfony console toolforge:ssh`.
 4. `symfony server start` to start the server.
 5. You should be up and running at http://localhost:8000